khulnasoft-lab/design.khulnasoft.com/contents/components/skeleton-loader.md

 ### Creating skeleton states

 Designers should provide additional skeleton state designs.
 Developers can then recreate those by using the `<gl-skeleton-loader>` component.
+Primitives should follow Pajama's [geometric progression](/layout/spacing#geometric-progression) and examples are available inside the pattern library.

 ## Design specifications